Treacherous/treacherous-view/readme.md

 ## What is in here?

-So there are 2 big things in here, one is `view-strategies` which are an attempt to provide some "out of the box" and example strategies to see how you can get elements to be effected by validation.
-The other part is `view-triggers` which are basically watchers on elements, they can monitor DOM events or anything you like really, and they will trigger validation per property when a trigger is run.
+`view-strategies` which are an attempt to provide some "out of the box" and example strategies to see how you can get elements to be effected by validation.

+There may be some more functionality going forward around view triggers for non MVVM style front ends.

 ### View Strategies